 Kristin Crall focuses her practice on patent prosecution, patent portfolio management, and related opinion work.
-She has particular experience with medical and surgical devices, consumer products, manufacturing systems, paper and packaging products, and water treatment.
-Her focused experience in the medical device industry includes joint implants (including knee, hip, and shoulder implants), craniofacial implants, spinal implants, electrical implantable devices, mechanical and prosthetic limbs, bone screws, plates, cables and clamps, various catheter technologies, ocular treatments, computer assisted surgery, surgical gloves and gowns, drug patches and delivery, heart rate monitoring, and lab testing equipment.
+She has particular experience in aircraft and aerospace technologies, medical and surgical devices, consumer products, manufacturing systems, paper and packaging products, and water treatment.
+Her focused experience in the aerospace industry includes aviation safety and equipment, water flow management and treatment, cabin equipment, and seats.
+Her focused medical device industry includes joint implants (including knee, hip, and shoulder implants), craniofacial implants, spinal implants, electrical implantable devices, mechanical and prosthetic limbs, bone screws, plates, cables and clamps, various catheter technologies, ocular treatments, computer assisted surgery, surgical gloves and gowns, drug patches and delivery, heart rate monitoring, and lab testing equipment.

 Represent the U.K. Ministry of Defence (MOD), which is responsible for the military and homeland security functions of the United Kingdom, and have prosecuted patent applications for aerospace, defense, biotechnology and chemical technologies.
 Also represents the technology transfer company affiliated with the MOD whose mission is to commercialize technologies having non-military applications.

 Represented adidas International Marketing B.V. in its acquisition of Textronics Inc. a designer and developer of bio-monitoring, wearable electronics, and e-textiles.

 Advises Porex Corporation in developing and coordinating global patent strategy, preparing and prosecuting patent applications in the areas of medical devices, polymer chemistry and inorganic chemistry for medical implants, filters, nibs, detection devices and wicks, assisting in due diligence for intellectual property matters, and managing its trademark portfolio.